romshark/Go-1-2-Proposal---Immutability/README.md

 **Long:** The value of a constant is defined during the compilation and remains a static piece of memory for the entire lifetime of your program.
-An immutable field, argument, return value, receiver or variable on the other hand is **not** static in memory, because it can still be mutated through mutable references:
+An immutable field, argument, return value, receiver or variable, on the other hand, is **not** static in memory, because it can still be mutated through mutable
+references:

 ```go
 // CreateList creates a new slice and returns both, a mutable and an immutable